hu·mil·i·ty – noun

 Leadership Through Integrity requires a true understanding of humility.

-I once worked for a company who introduced core values across the Enterprise.
+I once worked for a company that introduced core values across the Enterprise.
 Employees were even randomly asked to recite the list on demand.
 Humility was one of those values and stood out because nobody could quite explain what it was.
 The problem: everyone had a different definition or none at all.
-Don’t get me wrong, I respect the fact that people understand things differently and have different points of view however, when it comes to a core business value it’s critical that everyone share the same understanding.
+Don’t get me wrong, I respect the fact that people understand things differently and have different points of view however, when it comes to a core business value it’s critical that everyone shares the same understanding.

 When it came time for performance evaluations, leadership required each manager and team lead to rate individual performance tied to the company’s values.
 This was highly problematic.
 Employees were asked to embody the value of humility (along with the others).
 This value quickly became a paperwork exercise and drifted far from the intended goal of effecting change.

 There’s a lot of confusion between humble and humility.
 They are different words with different uses however, share a similar meaning.

 A quick English lesson from a web search: Humble is an adjective defined as: 1) having or showing a modest or low estimate of one’s own importance.
 2) of low social, administrative, or political rank.
 Example, ‘a humble servant’.
 Humble is also a verb defined as: 1) lower in dignity or importance.
 Example. ‘a humble cottage’.
 In contrast, humility is a noun defined as: 1) a modest or low view of one’s own importance.
 Example, ‘he/she showed great humility”.

 Humility is the quality of being humble.
 Translating, putting the needs of others before your own, and thinking of others before yourself, not drawing attention to yourself.
 Wait a minute…WHAT?
 How can this be a good thing?